Sanity Project

 Future plans

 This page will be updated over time.
 I’ll post notifications of updates on my blog.
-You can also see occasional posts (usually pictures) related to this project in the Sanity Project category of my blog.
+You can also see occasional posts (usually pictures) related to this project in the gardening category of my blog.